Marin112003/JavaScript-Projects/README.md

-# Java script Projects Collections
+# JavaScript Projects Collections

-This repository contains a collection of 2 Java script projects.
-Each project demonstrates different Java script technique and style.
+This repository contains a collection of 2 JavaScript projects.
+Each project demonstrates different JavaScript technique and style.

 --Projects